Korean Pan-Fried Spicy Mackerel (Gogalbi)

 Instructions

-- Take the frozen mackerel fillet out of package and soak in the rice starch water for 20 minutes to thaw.
+- Take the frozen mackerel fillets out of package and soak in the rice water for 10 minutes to thaw.
+(See note below for making rice water)

-- Meanwhile make the sauce by mixing all the ingredients.
+- Meanwhile make the sauce by mixing all the ingredients in a small bowl.

-- Take the fillets out of starch water and pat with paper towel to dry.
-Coat with corn starch lightly on both sides.
+- Take the fillets out of rice water and pat dry with paper towel.
+Coat with cornstarch lightly on both sides.

 - Heat oil in the nonstick surface skillet over medium heat.
-Sear the fillet, the skin side first, for 3-4 minutes.
-Flip and sear the other side for 3-4 minutes as well.
+Pan-fry the fillet, the skin side up first, for 3-4 minutes.
+Flip and sear the other side for 3-4 minutes until golden and crispy on both sides.

 This is fantastic!
 I had to substitute coarsely crushed cayenne for the Korean chili, and a little more sugar, mirin, and lime juice for the plum juice, other wise followed the recipe exactly.
 I cooked it in a cast iron skillet, turning it off completely for the sauce setting phase.
 The skin was blackened and crisp as a potato chip.
 The fish was tender, not dried out in the least, and the sauce was beautiful.
 Spicy, sticky, savory.
 Thank you so much for this recipe, now we just need to go fishing again!